 When it comes to protecting a trademark, preventing infringement is the best defense.
 A trademark or intellectual property attorney can guide you on the steps you can take to ensure maximum protection.
 The preventative mechanisms that can be implemented include:

 - Federal and state registration.
-An owner does not need to have a particular trademark registered to prevent others from using it or using a mark that closely resembles their own.
-There are certain legal advantages that the federal registration offers to an owner when they are in pursuit of infringers.
+An owner does not need to have a trademark registered to prevent others from using it or using a mark that closely resembles their own.
+However, there are certain legal advantages that the federal registration offers to an owner when they are in pursuit of infringers.
 This includes a constructive public notice that prevents anyone from claiming they had no knowledge about the mark’s existence.

 - Pursuing infringers.
 If an owner fails to take action against infringers, they may have to abandon the trademarks.